 These lochs have in the past had a reputation for huge sea trout.
 They also have a run of salmon of decent size.

 In the effort to encourage greater numbers of fish the fishing is entirely catch and release, and strictly FLY ONLY.
-In the meantime it is bank fishing only, except Loch na Sguabaidh where there is a boat.

 This loch has the easiest access, less than half a mile, with a track right to the loch side and is level.
 This one is fished fairly regularly and produces good sea trout.

 It is appreciated that the first mentioned lochs represent a long walk in, or in the case of Loch Courisk a boat ride.
 Its is probable you would need to camp, which is permitted.

 The Johnston's who own Camusunary House near the river from Loch na Creitheach have the rights exclusively on the river and also rights to fish the lochs.
 Please observe the usual courtesy when dealing with them or their guests on the loch side.

 These extra fishings represent continuing efforts by the committee to increase the range and scope of fishing available to members and visitors at reasonable cost.